BozinovskiDaniel/personal-site/content/articles/minimum-window-substring/index.md

 <br>

 We can actually solve this in a much more efficient manner (<b>linear time - O(n)</b>) using a sliding window approach, with two pointers `left` and `right`.

+#### Approach: Hash map with Sliding Window

 We essentially create a hash map for countT which represents all the letters in t and how many times each of them appears in t.
 We then begin our loop by setting our `left` pointer to index 0 and looping from 0 to the length of string s for pointer `right`.

 <br>